Dwayne ‘The Rock’ Johnson, Emily Blunt, & Jack Whitehall Have Fun At The Gym

-What do you get when three celebrities together in the gym?
+What do you get when three celebrities are together in the gym?
 Sheer enjoyment!

 Currently, Emily Blunt, the Rock, and Jack Whitehall are working together on the film Jungle Cruise.
 And not only are the trio having fun together on set, they’re also having a great time together off set as well.

-While most people were enjoying a little rest and relaxation over Labor Day weekend, the trio of actors were putting in some time together at the gym.
-And luckily for fans, the Rock shared the fun video with his 114 million plus followers to enjoy.
+While most people were enjoying a little rest and relaxation over Labor Day weekend, the trio of actors was putting in some time together at the gym.
+And luckily for fans, the Rock shared the fun video with his 114 million-plus followers to enjoy.

 The video starts with Emily Blunt who appeared to have already spent some time in the gym in a grey tank top, black workout leggings, and a brown Boston Red Sox baseball cap as she has a visible dark sweat mark on the front of her shirt.